 Delicious food is prepared and all the family members sit together and relish the food.
 The same evening “Balindra pooja” is performed.
 To perform this, spread some rice on a plate and imprint a swastika on it using fingers.
 On this keep a kalasha and an idol of Lord Krishna in front of the kalasha and perform the pooja.
 The sky comes alive with fireworks and the atmosphere resounds with crackers being burst.
 On this day houses are decorated with lamps both inside and outside.

 From the next day onwards till the end of Karthika month, two lamps are kept in front of the Tulasi plant and two lamps in front of the house.
 Nowadays, floating candles and flowers can be used to decorate homes.

 Diwali celebrations come to an end in South India and Maharashtra on Uthandwadashi (12th day of Karthika month).
-This year (2015) it is on 23rd November.
+For the festival date click here.
 On this day “Tulasi Maduve/Vivah/Marriage” is celebrated.
 Tulasi/Basil plant is married to Lord Krishna on this day.
 An idol of Krishna is kept next to the decorated Tulasi plant along with an Indian Gooseberry stalk and worshipped.

 Picture8 – Tulasi Maduve

 An aarathi is performed using 5 Gooseberries as a stand for the wick and neighbors and friends are invited to take part in the ritual.
 Songs on Tulasi are sung while doing aarathi.
 An offering of either Kosambari or Usali/Gugri is prepared and distributed.